 If I could take one thing from that old job and bring it into my current life, what would it be?

-Is there a dynamic from that workplace — with a boss, a colleague, a pace — that I recognise in my life today?
+Is there a dynamic from that workplace — with a boss, a colleague, a pace — that I recognize in my life today?

 What version of myself existed during that job, and how does it compare to who I am now?